 Many professionals only start updating their LinkedIn profiles when they are actively searching for a job.
 But that’s not the right approach.
 Recruiters are constantly scouring through LinkedIn’s 500+ million users to identify top candidates.
 How will you ensure that your profile that your profile does not get lost in the crowd?
 Is it attractive enough to catch your dream company’s attention?

-Renowned Management Author and CNBC editor Suzy Welch says, “If you maximise your LinkedIn profile, you may not be the one looking for a job.
-It could come find you.”
+Renowned Management Author and CNBC editor Suzy Welch say, “If you maximize your LinkedIn profile, you may not be the one looking for a job.
+It could come to find you.”

 You’d be crazy not to follow this advice.

 An imperfect LinkedIn profile is hence just as good as a non-existing one.
 To figure out how to rank high on the job search results or what are the tools to improve your profile so that you are exposed to more job prospects, this post is for you.

 Check out these 6 clever hacks that will make your LinkedIn profile stand out from a thousand others!